The Directors support high standards of corporate governance.

 The Corporate Governance Code provides that the board of directors of a public company should include a balance of executive and non-executive directors, with independent non-executive directors comprising at least one-half of the board (excluding the Chairman).
 The Corporate Governance Code states that the board should determine whether a director is independent in character and judgment and whether there are relationships or circumstances which are likely to affect, or could appear to affect, the director’s judgment.

-The Board is comprised of 4 directors consisting of 2 Executive Directors and 2 Non-Executive Directors which it believes is appropriate at this stage of its development.
-The Board considers that Alan Carroll can be considered as independent within the meaning of the Corporate Governance Code but that Jonathan Wearing cannot be considered as independent within the meaning of the Corporate Governance Code due to the size of his shareholding in the Company.
+The Board is comprised of 7 directors consisting of 4 Executive Directors and 3 Non-Executive Directors which it believes is appropriate at this stage of its development.
+The Board considers that Alan Carroll and Tony Rodriguez can be considered as independent within the meaning of the Corporate Governance Code but that Jonathan Wearing cannot be considered as independent within the meaning of the Corporate Governance Code due to the size of his shareholding in the Company.
+The Board has appointed Alan Carroll as the senior independent Non-Executive Director.

 COMMITTEES OF THE DIRECTORS

-The audit committee comprises Alan Carroll and Jonathan Wearing and is chaired by Alan Carroll.
-It shall meet not less than twice each year.
+The audit committee comprises Alan Carroll and Tony Rodriguez and is chaired by Alan Carroll.
+It is required to meet not less than twice each year.
 The audit committee receives and reviews reports from management and from the Company’s auditors relating to the annual accounts and to the internal control procedures in use throughout the Group.
 It is responsible for ensuring that the financial performance of the Group is properly reported with particular regard to legal requirements, accounting standards and the AIM Rules for Companies.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the interim reports remains with the Board.

-The remuneration committee comprises Alan Carroll and Jonathan Wearing and is chaired by Alan Carroll.
-It shall meet not less than twice a year.
-It is responsible for determining and reviewing the terms and conditions of service (including remuneration) and termination of executive directors and senior employees and the grant of options under any share option scheme of the Company implemented from time to time.
+The remuneration committee comprises Alan Carroll and Tony Rodriguez and is chaired by Alan Carroll.
+It is required to meet not less than twice a year.
+It is responsible for considering and reviewing the terms and conditions of service (including remuneration) of executive directors and senior employees and the design and operation of the Company's share option schemes and making appropriate recommendations to the Board.

 The Board of Ideagen plc takes its Corporate and social responsibilities very seriously as it endeavours to serve the interests of its shareholders while ensuring that it maintains the highest levels of integrity, honesty and professionalism in the way it develops and nurtures its employees and conducts its business with its customers, trading partners and other stakeholders.